lucasdinonolte/stilvoll/README.md

 CLI and Vite Plugin to auto-generate atomic utility CSS from your CSS design tokens (custom properties).

-Only building the utility classes you're actually using 🎉🎉🎉

 ```css
 /* Turns this... */
 :root {